We’re gonna test it out and see if it sucks and is a giant waste of your 82$ or if it’s a bargain if you should pick one up.

 If you have to shoot in one of these situations, I’d suggest stopping down F to wait to reduce fringing.

 The only native micro for third’s lens that has the focal length is my twelve to 35, which sells for between 702000$ and f 2.8.
 The sharpness difference is definitely noticeable, in the corners.

 But at 5 6, while not being sharp, the New Year keeps up.

 Being this close to our subject and shooting straight lines in the corners, the barrel distortion is really visible.
 If you’re a photo shooter and you want to shoot portraits with a shallow depth of field, I would definitely suggest trying to scrape up a bit more money and get a native lens that’s gonna be sharper and with autofocus.

 I’ll go ahead and link some good low price options for all three camera systems in the article description.

 If you shoot a video, honestly, this is a really great starter lens.
 If this is what your budget allows.
 It’s easy to manual focus and it’s really cheap.
 Sure, you can buy adapters and try to find vintage glass, but a lot of those lenses aren’t very sharp either.

 And with this, you just put it on and you’d have to worry about it.

 Keep in mind my lenses for micro for third.
-So with a larger sensor, your edges will be softer and you’ll have more of in the etting and barrel distortion noticeable.
+So with a larger sensor, edges will be softer and you’ll have more of in the setting and barrel distortion noticeable.

-If you enjoyed this article.A big shout out to all the patrons who make article like this possible and get some extra perks for just a few bucks a month.
-Thank you guys so much.
-And I will see you in the next article.
+If you enjoyed this article.A big shout out to all the patrons who make articles like this possible and get some perks for just a few bucks a month.